bxparks/rpn83p/docs/USER_GUIDE.md

 representations of complex numbers:

 ```
-# ignore this comment line
+# ignore the following comment line, comments are not supported by MarkDown
 \[ \sqrt{(1+i)^{(3 \angle 45^{\circ})} + (1 \angle 2)} \]
 ```